Akashic101/blog/src/blog/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python/2024-11-09-Analyzing-the-results-of-the-8th-Martinslauf-Paderborn-using-Python.md

 ## Closing remarks

-If you made it this far I want to thank you for reading this little experiment with python and data-visualization.
-Perhaps you felt inspired into making something similar, please let me know if you do, I'd love to see your results.
-This was also the first blog-post I have written using [11ty 3.0.0](https://www.11ty.dev/blog/eleventy-v3/) which went super well with the upgrade and also the first which utilizes [KaTeX](https://katex.org/).
-I wanted to add math typesetting for a while but never found a solution that I really liked until now.
+If you made it this far, I want to thank you for reading this little experiment with Python and data-visualization.
+Perhaps you felt inspired to make something similar, please let me know if you do.
+I'd love to see your results.
+This was also the first blog-post I have written using [11ty 3.0.0](https://www.11ty.dev/blog/eleventy-v3/) which went super well with the upgrade, and also the first that utilizes [KaTeX](https://katex.org/).
+I wanted to add math typesetting for a while, but I never found a solution that I really liked until now.

 ## Footnotes